johnandrea/dna-multi-match/README.md

 ## Example

 Several people in a family have taken a DNA test, but each has a matched family member which they can't identify.
+They want to find the person who is common among all their potential matches.
 The known generalogy is illustrated here:

 ![Family](example-1/family.png)